JanVDL1975/LoanPaymentSystem/README.md

 # LoanPaymentSystem
+# 🏦 Loan Payment System

-This repo implements a loan payment system in a single Spring Boot application.
+This repository implements a simple loan payment system within a single **Spring Boot** application.

-The application has two core domains:
+The application provides RESTful APIs for creating loans and recording payments.
+It enforces business rules such as loan validation, payment processing, and automatic loan settlement.

+---

+## 📦 Features

+- Create and retrieve loans
+- Record payments towards existing loans
+- Prevent overpayment
+- Auto-settle loans when fully paid
+- Unit-tested business logic

+---

+## 🧱 Core Domains

+### 1. Loan Domain

-1. Loan domain: Handles the loan creation and retrieval.
+Handles loan creation and retrieval.

+#### Endpoints

+- `POST /loans`:
+  Creates a new loan with a specified loan amount and term.

+- `GET /loans/{loanId}`:
+  Retrieves loan details by ID, including:
+  - Loan amount
+  - Remaining balance
+  - Status (e.g., ACTIVE, SETTLED)

+---

+### 2. Payments Domain

-2. Payments: Handling payments towards loans.
+Handles payments made towards existing loans.

+#### Endpoint

+- `POST /payments`:
+  Records a payment by providing:
+  - `loanId`
+  - `paymentAmount`

+---

+## 📐 Business Logic

+- A loan must include a **valid amount** and **term**; both are validated at creation.
+- Payments are deducted from the remaining loan balance.
+- **Overpayments** (amount > remaining balance) result in an error.
+- Loans that are paid off are automatically marked as **SETTLED**.

+---

+## ✅ Unit Tests

+The application includes unit tests that verify the following:

+- ✅ Loan creation and persistence in the database
+- ✅ Payment processing and balance updates
+- ✅ Overpayment detection and error handling
+- ✅ Automatic transition to `SETTLED` state when loan is paid in full

+---

 ---
 ## How to build and run the application